Head of Department

 Please email Richard Beal if you need to make an enquiry about science.

-Science homework is set twice a week for all students in Years 7, 8 and 9.
-Each homework is expected to take approximately half an hour.
-GCSE students doing double award receive two 40 minute home works per week.
-Triple science students receive three homeworks per week.
+Science homework is set twice a week for all students in Years 7 and 8.
+Each homework is expected to take approximately 20-30 minutes.
+GCSE students doing Trilogy receive two 40 minute home works per week.
+Separate science students (triple) receive three homeworks per week.